department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/SecureMessaging_Round1_Usability/Final_Report.md

 # Research Questions

 This research will help us answer:
-- Will participants understand the concept of a centralized place for their healthcare as shown in this design?
-- How would Participants expect to get to the healthcare information?
-- What would they expect to see in their My Health landing page if they were logged in?
-Not logged in?
-- Will participants be able to accomplish the main health tasks related to appointments, secure messaging, pharmacy, and medical records with this design?
-- What is the participant perception of how the health apartment would fit into how they manage their health at the VA?
-- Can participants smoothly use the proposed navigation for MHV on a mobile device?
+- Based on the prototype, do Veterans understand not to use secure messaging for emergencies?
+What would they do in an emergency?
+- How do Veterans find and organize their messages?
+- Are Veterans able to compose and reply to messages?
+- Do they understand who they are corresponding with?

 # Methodology

-We conducted eleven remote hour-long moderated usability studies using a high fidelity Sketch prototype.
-This round of research focused on the mobile experience.
+We conducted nineteen remote hour-long moderated usability studies using a high fidelity Sketch prototype.
+This round of research included both the mobile and desktop experiences.

 # Hypotheses and Conclusions